-The soil series that best represents the central concept of this ecological site is Noonan.
-This soil is in the Natrustolls great group.
-It has a relatively dark mollic epipedon and a dense, root-limiting, non-cemented restrictive layer 5 to 10 inches below the soil surface.
+The soil series that best represents the central concept of this ecological site is Waltham.
+This soil is in the Natrustalf great group and is currently misclassified as a fine, smectitic, frigid aridic Natrustalf in the Official Series

+Description database.
+The correct classification is a fine, smectitic, frigid typic Natrustalf.
+It is characterized by a surface horizon that lacks enough organic matter to have a mollic epipedon and by a dense, root-limiting, non-cemented restrictive layer 1 to 4 inches below the soil surface.
 This restrictive layer is referred to as a natric horizon and is essentially an argillic horizon that has been affected by sodium salts.
 The natric horizon exhibits distinctive columnar structure that is especially visible when the soil is dry.
-The Noonan soil has smectitic minerology and is in the fine family, meaning that it could contain between 35 and 60 percent clay in the particle-size control section.
-The soil moisture regime for these and all soils in this ecological site concept is typic ustic, which means that the soils are moist in some or all parts for either 180 cumulative days or 90 consecutive days during the growing season but are dry in some or all parts for over 90 cumulative days.
+The Waltham soil has smectitic minerology and is in the fine family, meaning that it could contain between 35 and 60 percent clay in the particle-size control section.
+Clayey till (28 to 42 percent clay) is the typical parent material for this series but the Thin Claypan Moist Grassland ecological site can also occur on soils derived from glaciofluvial deposits, shale residuum, or till over residuum.
+The soil moisture regime for this and all soils in this ecological site concept is typic ustic, which means that the soils are moist in some or all parts for either 180 cumulative days or 90 consecutive days during the growing season but are dry in some or all parts for over 90 cumulative days.
 These soils have a frigid soil temperature regime (Soil Survey Staff, 2014).

 Surface horizon textures found in this site are most frequently loam but can range from fine sandy loam to silty clay loam and typically contain between 15 to 30 percent clay.
 The underlying natric horizons typically contain 35 to 45 percent clay and have clay, clay loam, or silty clay loam textures.
-Organic matter content in the surface horizon typically ranges from 2 to 5 percent, and moist colors vary from dark brown (10YR 3/3) to very dark brown (10YR 2/2).
-The surface of these soils does not typically react with hydrochloric acid.
-Calcium carbonate equivalent is typically less than 5 percent in the upper 5 inches and typically less than 10 percent in lower horizons.
-In the upper 20 inches, electrical conductivity is at some point more than 2 and less than 8 and the sodium absorption ratio is typically less than 15.
+Organic matter content in the surface horizon typically ranges from 1 to 2 percent, and moist colors vary from light olive brown (2.5Y 5/3) to dark grayish brown (2.5Y 4/2).
+Depth to secondary carbonates and soluble sulfate salts is usually between 5 and 8 inches below the soil surface.
+Calcium carbonate equivalent in the surface 5 inches is typically less than 5 percent and typically less than 10 percent in lower horizons.
+In the upper 20 inches, electrical conductivity is at some point more than 2 and less than 8, and the sodium absorption ratio is typically less than 15.
 These salts lower the amount of plant available water.
 Soil pH is moderately acid to slightly alkaline in the surface horizon and neutral to strongly alkaline in the subsurface horizons.
-The soil depth class for this site can be moderately deep (between 20 to 40 inches to bedrock) in places where bedrock is present but is typically very deep (more than 60 inches to bedrock).
+The soil depth class for this site can be moderately deep (more than 20 inches) in places where bedrock is present but is typically very deep.
 Content of coarse fragments is less than 35 percent in the upper 20 inches of soil and typically less than 15 percent.